Skip to Content

 If you’re stuck in a decluttering rut and feel like you can’t get out of it, don’t give up!
 Take a break for now, for today.
 Instead, make a plan to decide what you’re going to declutter and when and how you’re going to do it.

-In fact, I have a free printable you can get with this post to help you create a Decluttering Action Plan.
+In fact, I have a free printable you can get with this post to help you create a Decluttering Jump-Start Plan.
 Pop your details in the box at the bottom of this article to receive your copy!

 Taking a break doesn’t mean you’ve giving up.
 It just means you recognise that now is not the time to be making potentially difficult decisions about the stuff in your home and life.
 Better to wait until you’re in the right decluttering mindset and have a clear plan for what you want to achieve.